PaulPoandl/Q-A-Companion/README.md

 This program is a chatbot development tool with a built-in editor that allows you to create your own chatbot and learn how chatbots work.
 It's a great tool for anyone interested in chatbot development or looking to improve their programming skills.

 # Installation

+Click on one of the Links below to download the installation file, you can also choose the version you like:

 ## Version 1

-Click on one of the Links to download the Installation file:

 For Windows 11/Windows 10/Windows 8/Windows 7: